Alen-S-J/200-days-of-Machine-Learning/Day-77/readme.md

 ## Resources
 - [Link to Research Paper on DQN](link-to-paper): Original paper by DeepMind introducing DQN.
 - [Q-Learning Tutorial](link-to-tutorial): Basics of Q-learning for foundational understanding.

-## Getting Started
-To begin exploring DQN, follow these steps:
-1. Clone the repository: `git clone https://github.com//Day-77.git`
-2. Install the necessary dependencies listed in the `requirements.txt` file.
-3. Explore the provided documentation, code, and tutorials.